DrNayak2306/DSA/README.md

 # Purpose

-To get comfortable with Git and log lab progress.
+To get comfortable with Git and log lab progress.Courtesy: take U forward